This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link

 Why?
 Maybe it’s because I am prone to worry and anxiety.
-Maybe that made it hard to attach for fear of losing them or something terrible happening.
-Maybe it was my hormones.
+That made it hard to attach for fear of losing them or something terrible happening.
+Could it be my hormones?

 It really doesn’t matter.
 My point is . . . it is OK to feel WHATEVER you are feeling.
 Do not beat yourself up for your emotions right now.
 A lot of times you are not in complete control of them anyways.
 Allow yourself to process the emotions of your postpartum period.

 Don’t go through it alone though.
 Tell someone, anyone what’s going on in your head.
 Your postpartum mind is like a dangerous dark alleyway at night.
 You wouldn’t walk through that alone would you?
 Of course not!